Back to School: Five Healthy Sandwiches for School Lunches

 RELATED: The Best Kids Lunch Boxes for School

 If your little one is a vegemite fan, why not pair this B vitamin-rich Aussie spread with a few slices of their favourite cheese for something more substantial?
 An easy way to get more calcium into them too.

 Hummus makes a fibre-rich, filling spread, and the cucumber adds some crunch factor and gets some veg in.
 So that the bread doesn't go soggy, spread the hummus on both bread slices, and place the sliced cucumber on top.

-A great way to use up leftover roast chicken from last night's dinner, this high protein filling will keep the kids going for hours.
+A great way to use up a leftover roast chicken from last night's dinner, this high protein filling will keep the kids going for hours.
 Add a squeeze of lemon juice to the avo so it doesn't go brown by the time they're ready to eat their sambo...and don't forget the ice pack!

 A high energy sandwich that's perfect before an afternoon of sport or a ballet class.
-We also love that it's easy to make, but the kids will thinks it's a bit special.
+We also love that it's easy to make, but the kids will think it's a bit special.
 Pro-tip: Add a squeeze of lemon juice onto the banana slices so they don't go brown...and provided you don't go overboard with the honey - this makes a nutritious sandwich filling; the natural sweetness of the banana means a teaspoon of honey is all you'll need.

 What's your go-to sandwich filling for the lunchbox?
 We'd love more ideas, please share the love in the Comments!